xxao/linque/README.md

 - [select_many](#select_manyselector): Produces new sequence by selecting and flattening items data using specified selector.
 - [zip](#zipsequences): Produces new sequence by merging given sequences as long as there are items in all sequences.

+### Random Operations
+- [choice](#choiceweightsseed): Returns random item from current sequence.
+- [choices](#choicescountweightsseed): Produces new sequence by randomly choosing number of items from current sequence.
+- [sample](#samplecountseed): Produces new sequence by randomly sample number of items from current sequence.
+- [shuffle](#shuffleseed): Produces new sequence by randomly shuffling items from current sequence.

 ### Grouping Operations

 - [group](#groupkey): Produces new sequence by grouping items according to default comparer or specified key selector.